 For more refined tailgate dining, Caviar & Bananas will help you create an impressive spread from a comprehensive lineup that includes egg casseroles, bagel platters, shrimp and grits, pastas, grilled meats, roasted vegetables and salads, gourmet sandwiches, cheese and charcuterie boards, creative canapes and, yes, caviar, for truly distinctive tailgating.

 Colors: Orange and purple

 Tailgating tips: When tailgating in Tiger country, the pigs have it.
-Both The Smokin' Pig in Pendleton and Pompous Pig in Anderson offer tailgate packages that include heaping portions of your favorite smoked meats and sides.
-Or tackle a mega "Touchdown Custom Package" from Big Dave's BBQ, located in the heart of Death Valley.
-Choose from wings, hot dogs, Lowcountry boil, hickory smoked pork and ribs, and more.
+Both The Smoking' Pig in Pendleton and Pompous Pig in Anderson offer tailgate packages that include heaping portions of your favorite smoked meats and sides.
+Or tackle a mega "Touchdown Custom Package" from Big Dave's All-American BBQ, located in the heart of Death Valley.
+Choose from wings, hot dogs, Lowcountry boil, hickory-smoked pork and ribs, and more.
 Just follow the mouthwatering aromas.